Ronald Hikspoors: Sarawak

 A trialist for Malaysian club Sarawak in late 2013, Hikspoors failed to earn a contract with the team but in 2014 the media spread rumors that he was the best choice to replace Muamer Salibašić as forward and the forward finally signed a one-year contract by the end of the year.
 Usually playing as an attacker, Hikspoors put in a solid display in the back line for his team, forcing opponents JDT to just long shots.

 PSM Makassar

 A mid-season foreign import to PSM Makassar in 2016, the Dutchman notched his first goal for the Indonesian outfit in a round 10 clash against Persib Bandung in the 65th minute.
 In response, the Persib Bandung staff and players lacerated the referee for his decision to let the goal count but the game resumed play shortly after.
 One game later, however, Hikspoors' time in Indonesia was cut short by colliding with two opposing players and getting pulled out 15 minutes into a match versus Persiba Balikpapan.
 The injury he suffered forced him to miss the rest of the season and undergo recovery in his native Netherlands.

 Throughout his stay in Indonesia, the footballer was suspended once for getting two straight yellow cards.

+Coaching career

+In 2023, he was appointed assistant coach of Eerste Divisie club Helmond Sport.